lukepark327/eth-ghost-sol/README.md

 # How to Use

-## Smart Contracts
+## ghost.sol

 ### newNode

 Register a new node for blockchain(tree structure).
+Return BlockHash.

 ### pruneBranch

 Delete a branch.
+Return true/false.

 ### getNextNode

 Calculate the heavist subtree.
 Select main chain.
+Return selected ChildId.

 # Discussion